w4ffl35/PyMazeBuilder/README.md

 # Python Maze Generator

 Generate perfect mazes with Node using a growing tree algorithm.
+This is a python clone of (node-maze-generator)[https://github.com/w4ffl35/node-maze-generator].

     █████████████████████
     █░░░░░░░░░█░░░░░░░░██